AI Tools & Workflow

 That's the point.

 When you put something down that didn't require your head or your heart, you create space.
-Space to show up more fully for the work and the people that matter most.
-You don't need to become an AI expert.
-Start with the tension point you identified while reading this post.
-Trace the process.
-Find where it breaks.
-Ask: does it require my head or my heart?
-If not, there's a way to put it down.
+Space to show up more fully for the work that does.

 Start there.